What is Open Shop?

 Purpose: This position supports operations during Open Shop shifts.
 This position assists open shop mechanics, youth apprentices, and staff in helping patrons repair bikes.

-- Help maintain shop appearance, organization, cleanliness, and safety.
+- Maintain shop appearance, organization, cleanliness, and safety.

 - Disassemble bikes per direction from staff and volunteer mechanics.